Exile

 8/10 | |

-While returning from some unknown mission in space, you receive a distress call from the planet Phœbus: a mad scientist named Triax has kidnapped a group of researchers.
-You must rescue them.
+As you return from some unknown space mission, you receive a distress call from the planet Phoebus: a mad scientist named Triax has kidnapped a group of researchers.
+You must save them.

-As soon as you land on the planet, Triax sneaks aboard your ship and steals the destinator, a device without which you can’t take off again…
+As soon as you land on said planet, Triax sneaks aboard your ship and steals the destinator, a device without which you can no longer take off…

 Exile was designed as a pure exploration game: no lives, no levels.
-You freely roam an unknown world, flying with your jetpack.
-You also have a teleporter to return to previously marked locations (press “R”).
+You move freely in an unknown world, flying with your jetpack.
+Additionally, you have a teleporter to return to places you have previously marked (using the “R” key).

-Great care was taken with what we’d now call the “physics engine”, meaning that all objects are subject to forces (gravity, inertia) and can be swept away by a gust of wind or the blast from a grenade.
+Special attention was paid to what we would now call the “physics engine”, meaning that all objects are subject to forces (gravity, inertia) and can be carried away by a gust of wind or the blast of a grenade.

-You encounter various creatures, some friendly, some hostile, as well as puzzles of varying complexity.
-These unlock new paths leading to Triax’s laboratory.
+You encounter different creatures, sometimes friendly, sometimes hostile, and puzzles of varying complexity.
+These puzzles open new routes leading to Triax’s laboratory.

 Combat plays a secondary role.
-Different weapons are available, but sometimes it’s easier to use cunning to get out of a sticky situation.
+Different weapons are available, but sometimes it’s simpler to use cunning to get yourself out of a dangerous situation.

-The controls are, to say the least, original.
-Press the “Space” key to open a menu, move the joystick to select an icon, and confirm with the “fire” button.
-In the heat of the action, it’s not easy, especially if you want to pick up a live grenade to defuse it… You can also play with the keyboard, but the button layout is not at all convenient, and it can’t be changed.
-This is the game’s biggest flaw.
+The controls are rather unique.
+Press the “Space” key to open a menu, select an icon by moving the joystick, and finally confirm with the joystick button.
+In the heat of action, it’s not easy, especially if you want to pick up an unpinned grenade to defuse it… You can also play with the keyboard, but the button configuration is quite impractical and cannot be changed.
+This is the game’s major weakness.

 It was re-released in 1995, following a graphical overhaul.

 I enjoy finding spiritual successors to my Amiga games.
-Here’s a serious candidate: Starbound (PC, 2016).
+Here’s a serious contender: Starbound (PC, 2016).

 |